 The Gaza strip being bombed right now by the Israeli Air Force with many US weapons is a small, overpopulated region.
 It is just one region Netanyahu would like to overtake and turn into a part of Greater Israel.
 It contains 139 square miles and over 1.8 million people.
 The density of the population makes air strikes that solely kill terrorists impossible.
 Egypt has also blocked Gaza’s only portion of its border that isn’t shared with Israel or the sea, locking the common Gazans in their territory currently under assault and essentially making Gaza an open air prison.
 At the Israeli / Gaza strip border there is an enormous 37 mile long barrier separating the two territories with violent, contemptuous soldiers.
 Many Palestinians who have attempted to cross the barrier at night have been shot and killed.
 The Israeli government prevents much humanitarian aid from entering Palestine, as well as imports of food, water, and electricity.
 The Jewish Voice for Peace reported in July 2017 that “homes in Gaza have electricity for 2-4 hours daily.”
 The Israeli government also claims ownership of the airspace above Palestine and the waters adjacent to Palestine and often kills or arrests Palestinian fisherman trying to fish to survive.
 The Israeli government encourages Jewish settlers to steal more and more Palestinian territory and regularly engages in “combat engineering,” knocking down Palestinian homes to make room for settlers, sometimes killing Palestinians and protesters in the process.
 According to the Iran Daily Newspaper, “More than half a million Israelis live in over 120 settlements, built since Israel’s occupation of the Palestinian territories of the West Bank, including East al-Quds, in 1967.”20

 The Israeli government has been able to keep their crimes under wraps for so long in part because of the enormous Israeli lobby in Washington, DC.
-Organizations like the Anti-Defamation League are so intent on maintaining a Jewish state that any criticism made by anyone of the Israeli government’s policies is often called “anti-Semitic,” even though the occupation has nothing to do with Judaism and very orthodox Jews have protested by the thousands in Israel against their government’s occupation of Palestine, just as many very religious Palestinians have protested rocket attacks by Hamas.
+These lobbies operate in violation of the Foreign Agents Registration Act, which requires agents that represent the political interests of foreign powers and disseminate propaganda for them register under the Act.
+But this Act is enforced selectively to target only left-wing agents and organizations (like the Committee in Solidarity with the People of El Salvador) while right-wing Israeli lobbies (and other right-wing organizations, such as the Soldier of Fortune Magazine, which ran recruitment ads for the Rhodesian national army) are ignored.1 Such lobbies like the Anti-Defamation League and the American Israel Public Affairs Committee (AIPAC) are so intent on maintaining a Jewish state that any criticism made by anyone of the Israeli government’s policies is often called “anti-Semitic,” even though the occupation has nothing to do with Judaism and very orthodox Jews have protested by the thousands in Israel against their government’s occupation of Palestine, just as many very religious Palestinians have protested rocket attacks by Hamas.
 However, the military capabilities of Hamas dwarfs those of Israel, and Hamas has killed far fewer civilians in their attacks than the IDF has.
 From 2004 to 2014 rocket attacks from Palestine only killed 5 IDF soldiers, 27 Israeli civilians, 5 foreign nationals, and 11 Palestinians,21 despite the fact that thousands have been fired while the IDF killed thousands of Palestinian civilians with its far superior billion dollar weapons technology.
 Israeli claims so few have died from these Palestinian rocket attacks because of the Iron Dome defense system deployed in March 2011 near Beersheba that intercepts rocket fire but in reality the real reason they have killed so few is that the so-called “rockets” fired on Israel by Hamas are “technologically speaking, just a few steps above homemade fireworks in terms of their guidance systems”22 as Subrata Ghoshroy of the Bulletin of Atomic Scientists explained.
 Further, Ted Postol, an MIT-based missile defense expert told NPR “We can tell, for sure, from video images and even photographs that the Iron Dome system is not working very well at all….It—my guess is maybe [it hits a targeted missile] 5 percent of the time—could be even lower. … And when you look—what you can do in the daytime—you can see the smoky contrail of each Iron Dome interceptor, and you can see the Iron Domes trying to intercept the artillery rockets side on and from behind.
 In those geometries, the Iron Dome has no chance, for all practical purposes, of destroying the artillery rocket.”23 The reason Israel lies about the effectiveness of the Iron Dome is twofold.
 They want to exaggerate the threat of Hamas in an attempt to justify more artillery bombardment of the civilian population and they want more money for the military.
 Hamas has no ability to get advanced missiles because their budget is so low and Israel and Egypt have blockaded the Gaza Strip’s borders.
 Egyptian President Sisi even sealed the Palestinian tunnel system, making large weaponry smuggling underground impossible.

 Hamas also spends about 10 to 20% on its military, which is less than many nations do.
 Reuven Paz PhD, Senior Research fellow at The International Policy Institute for Counter-Terrorism (ICT) in Herziliya, Israel said in July 20, 2001 that 90% of Hamas’ funds go to “social, welfare, cultural, and educational activities” like running relief programs, funding schools (including ones for women), orphanages, nurseries, mosques, sports leagues, healthcare clinics for orthodontics, pediatrics, post-surgical care, as well as soup kitchens.
 This is largely why they were elected in 2006 and why they are still popular among Palestinians.
 Even, Matthew Levitt, a strong critic of Hamas who wants it destroyed admits in his book on Hamas using Israeli estimates that Hamas has a budget of only $70 to 90 million, and 80 to 85% of this money is spent on social welfare programs.